3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 the platform and perform the TXT launch.
 Most of the work for that particular part has been done by [Oracle Team working on TrenchBoot for GRUB](https://www.mail-archive.com/grub-devel@gnu.org/msg30167.html).
 That work, however, covered the Linux kernel TXT launch only.
-What still had to be done was the multiboot protocol support in GRUB to be able to TXT launch a Xen Hypervisor.
+What still had to be done was the Multiboot2 protocol support in GRUB to be able to TXT launch a Xen Hypervisor.
 The patches have been prepared for the respective Qubes GRUB [package](https://github.com/3mdeb/qubes-grub2/pull/2).